ethoinformatics/austin2015/checklist.md

 1. Fill out our [pre-meeting survey](https://docs.google.com/forms/d/1BqS4DQ_-EXGSIF9czMjzuo8D7gdAmXiDKa9_1ISnyNs/viewform?c=0&w=1).
 Your input is valuable to us!

-2. Be sure to install the following software:
+2. To get the most out of the meetings, we encourage you to bring your own laptop.
+The meeting venue will feature guest Wi-Fi.
+Before arriving, be sure to install the following software:

 	* An up-to-date **web browser**.
 We recommend [Chrome](http://www.google.com/chrome/) or [Firefox](https://www.mozilla.org/en-US/firefox/new/).
 Please . . . no Internet Explorer.